michaelhasey/Creating-Datasets-of-3D-Buildings-from-2D-Images/README.md

 ![](images/process_2.png)

 #### Step 1: Image Search
 1. Image Search:   Online search for images of building to be used in reconstruction.
-[Archi_Base](https://github.com/michaelhasey/Archi_Base) can be used to expedite this process.
+2.
 #### Step 2: NeRS Preprocessing
 2. Image Selection:   Final images showcasing all exterior sides of each church
 3. Image Editing:   Remove occlusions, correct perspective distortions, and compensate for missing images